 Plenty of fresh drinking water

 Drinking plenty of water is essential to prevent dehydration and heat stroke, so make sure your pup always has a full bowl of fresh drinking water available.
 You could even pop a few ice cubes in it from time to time to keep it nice and chilled.
-Even if the water is readily available though, it doesn’t necessarily mean your pup will drink it – they can be silly sometimes!
-So if you notice your pup isn’t much of a drinker, you could try adding some high moisture wet food into their diet for a tasty alternative.
-We tend to mix some into Smudge’s dry food during the summer months, which always goes down a treat!
+Even if the water is readily available though, it doesn't necessarily mean your pup will drink it - they can be silly sometimes!
+So if you notice your pup isn't much of a drinker, you could try adding some good quality wet dog food into their diet for a tasty alternative.
+We tend to mix some into Smudge's dry food during the summer months, which always goes down a treat!

 Make ice cube treats